lstrzebinczyk/the_empire_blog/posts/8-modes-of-operation.md

  - TheEmpire::BottomMenu.new(position, size)
 ```

-This one is a bit more interesting.
 Of course, we passed additional arguments to `TheEmpire::BottomMenu`, and it doesn't know how to handle them.
-Look at the arguments it tells us it got:
+Look at the new arguments:

 ```crystal
 modes: Array(TheEmpire::Mode::MoveMode | TheEmpire::Mode::POIMode), active_mode: TheEmpire::Mode::MoveMode
 ```

 It tells us that `modes` is an array of either `MoveMode` or `POIMode`, and `active_mode` is an `MoveMode`.
-That is true, of course, but it is too specific.
-We need to have an idea that all of these are **some** modes.
+While this is true, it's way too specific.
+We need to work with an idea of **a** mode.
+All of the modes should be recognized as specialized instances of the same tool.

-We'll introduce a parent class for these modes, to enforce unity:
+We'll introduce a parent class and inherit:

 ```crystal
 # src/the_empire/mode/base_mode.cr